How to Bridge the Gap between College Costs and Financial Aid

 Focus on Free Money First

 Gift aid is free money that does not need to be repaid, such as grants and scholarships.

-- Scholarships.
-Scholarships are usually based on merit, such as academic, artistic or athletic talent.
-Search for scholarships using free scholarship matching services like Cappex.com/scholarships.
+- Scholarships: Scholarships are usually based on merit, such as academic, artistic or athletic talent.
 Apply to every scholarship for which you are eligible, no matter how small, even if it requires writing an essay.
-Continue searching for scholarships even after you get into college.
+Continue searching for scholarships after you get into college.
 There are some scholarships you can win only after you’re enrolled in college.

-- Education Tax Benefits.
-Education tax benefits include tax credits and deductions that are claimed on your federal income tax return.
-This can save you hundreds or even thousands of dollars, depending on how much you spend on college costs.
+- Education Tax Benefits: Education tax benefits include tax credits and deductions that are claimed on your federal income tax return.
+This can save you hundreds or even thousands of dollars, depending on how much you spend on school expenses.
 Examples include the American Opportunity Tax Credit, Lifetime Learning Tax Credit and the Student Loan Interest Deduction.

 Earn Money for College by Working a Part-Time Job